 The next step is to find out essentially the most applicable contacts for the new enterprise alternative.
 As the first step, it is advisable that you just create a listing of no less than 50 potential targets.
 Finding the best contact requires contacting a great number of potential targets, and most firms will turn you down for one motive or another.
 Be aware that additional targets can offer you more practical outcomes.

 This is an instance of trying to find firms that work with products that match your invention: In case your invention is a client merchandise, it is as simple as taking a trip to the city.
 Go to a retailer where you would anticipate seeing your product bought and jot down the names of producers who produce comparable merchandise.
 You may be aware of many of those firms based on your prior market analysis.

 One other technique to establish potential producers is to establish the commerce affiliation that serves the trade within which your product falls.
 Go to the commerce affiliation websites and search for member lists.
 Some commerce associations list the producers scheduled to exhibit at their upcoming commerce exhibits.
 Online databases may also be useful resources.
 Native public enterprise libraries are sometimes linked to databases that can help you seek for firms in particular industries.

 From your computer, you can go to www.hoovers.com, a helpful online database that gives details about many large-sized firms.
 The site even lets you discover firms that include particular key phrases in their description.

 If you need help with selling an idea, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.